 Along with age comes mileage.
-Motorhomes with low miles is a big selling point as engine repairs get costly as miles pile up.
+A motorhome with low miles is a big selling point, as engine repairs get costly as miles pile up.

 Proof of regular engine maintenance can increase value as it ensures the owner didn’t neglect the RV.

 For example, I bought a 30-year-old motorhome with 20,000 miles on it based on the seller having documentation of yearly servicing and any repairs made within the camper.
 Seven years later, the engine still performs like a champ.